arthurmco/shissue/README.md

  have a compatible remote.
  For now, it only  supports Github public repos, but more will be added over time (I *do* have  projects in other sites, too!).

+ * You can specify only 'username'.
+If you do that, the software will ask for the password.

 ## What do we have?